BIRDSgroup/CausalFlux/Our CF framework/README.md

 2) Check line 1390 when the function is called for performing multiple single gene KOs.
 Each KO will be done one by one.

+## Instructions with respect to CF-MTR:
+### (A) Need to changed in the ".R" script

+1) Change lines 970, 977 to reflect the changes for A.1 and A.2 above

+2) Change lines 1008 to reflect the changes for A.3 and A.4 above